epics-modules/motor/motorApp/PIGCS2Src/ReadMe.txt

 velocity (set with VELO) and the maximum possible velocity to decelerate in case of hitting a limit switch.

+d) stages without reference or limit switch sensors The position can be set with setting the SET fiels to "Set"(1) and then setting DVAL to the new position to be used.
+This will cause no motion on the controller.
+The controller must support the commands "RON" and "POS" (please see the user manual of the controller for details).
+Especially digital piezo contorllers do not support this.

  "Motion Errors"
 =================